LoadStar822/Chimera/README.md

 ## FAQ

-### 1. What is the difference between "fast" and "normal" classification modes?

-- **Fast Mode**: In `fast` mode (`-m fast`), Chimera selects the taxid with the highest hit count.
-Only the top hit is reported, making the classification process quicker but less detailed.

-- **Normal Mode**: In `normal` mode (`-m normal`), Chimera reports all taxids that meet the threshold, sorted from the highest to the lowest hit count.
-This mode provides a more comprehensive set of results but is slower due to the additional data it processes.

-If you use the **LCA** or **EM** algorithms, Chimera will automatically switch to `normal` mode, as both algorithms require all taxids that exceed the threshold for their calculations.

-**Note**: Not using LCA or EM algorithms may sometimes result in very low classification accuracy.
-It is recommended to use the **EM algorithm** for more reliable and accurate classification results.

-### 2. What should I do if the database download is interrupted or fails?
+### 1. What should I do if the database download is interrupted or fails?

 If your database download is interrupted or fails during the interactive mode, you can choose to re-download the incomplete or failed data by enabling the fix-only mode.
 When prompted, type `y` to proceed.